ym98274/LLM-AutoProject/README.md

 | GIT                     | 1.179        | 1.126         | 0.264               |

+The authors of the original LMdrive system note that training for the vision encoder component with the complete dataset took 2-3 days with 8 A100 GPUs with 80GB memory.
+A similar estimate was provided in respect of the LLM component.

+To support quick protyping, this work modifies the training scripts to run with a single GPU and in a non-distriubuted fashion.
+These are also provided with model code and weights but can be further adjusted for specific requirements.

 The updated code has been tested extensivley to be compatible with the CARLA simulation environment.
-Thus autonmous-driving researchers are encouraged to download the modified components and evaluate these with the CARLA simulator.
+Thus, autonomous-driving researchers are encouraged to download the modified components and evaluate these with the CARLA simulator.

 ### Usage instructions